markrainey/ilearnt-zola/content/posts/theKeeperTest.md

 +++
 title="The Keeper Test"
-description="How do you work out who your most important employees are?" date=2024-04-05 authors = ["Mark Rainey"]
+description="How do you work out who your most important or best employees are?" date=2024-04-05 authors = ["Mark Rainey"]
 [taxonomies]